marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 TegLoginWithFacebook.accessToken(accountStore)
 ```

 Returns Facebook access token.
-This function can be useful for facebook login in the app.
-The token is used by your server to verify the facebook user ID.
-The server will send the following request: `https://graph.facebook.com/me?fields=id&access_token=YOUR_ACCCESS_TOKEN`.
-This request will return the user id which you will compare with User id returned by `TegLoginWithFacebook.loadProfileInfo` function.
+This function can be useful for Facebook login in the app.
+The token is used by your server to verify the Facebook user ID by sending the following request: `https://graph.facebook.com/me?fields=id&access_token=YOUR_ACCCESS_TOKEN`.
+This request will return the user id which can be compared with User id returned by `TegLoginWithFacebook.loadProfileInfo` function.

 `accountStore` argument is obtained by calling `TegLoginWithFacebook.requestAccessToFacebookAccount`.